NBA Rumors: Warriors Could Trade Andrew Wiggins & 2020 First-Rounder In Offseason Deal, Per ‘Bleacher Report’

 With a league-worst 15-50 record at the time the NBA suspended operations last month due to the coronavirus pandemic, the Golden State Warriors have a good chance of getting a top-four selection in the upcoming draft lottery.
 While rumors have previously suggested that the Warriors might choose to trade that pick, a new report hints that the team could also consider shipping off one of their highest-paid players at the moment — forward/guard Andrew Wiggins.

-On Tuesday, Bleacher Report wrote that the Warriors, despite having a roster where Wiggins, Stephen Curry, Klay Thompson, and Draymond Green are all paid more than $20 million a year, are likely “cooking something up” as far as their offseason plans are concerned.
+On Tuesday, Bleacher Report wrote that the Warriors — despite having a roster where Wiggins, Stephen Curry, Klay Thompson, and Draymond Green are all paid more than $20 million a year — are likely “cooking something up” as far as their offseason plans are concerned.
 While Curry, Thompson, and Green were linchpins of Golden State’s three NBA championship teams in the 2010s, recent acquisition Wiggins was described as a “poor fit” for the team, much like D’Angelo Russell, who was sent to the Minnesota Timberwolves in the February deal that brought the former No. 1 overall draft pick to the Bay Area.

 “Wiggins is widely considered one of the most overpaid players in the league, and it seems bizarre that a team as forward-thinking as the Warriors would either not know that or ignore it,” the outlet added.